DavidGrice/knightskingdom/README.md

 This project is to help recreate the old Lego Creator Knight's Kingdom game in a modern framework, with additional game modes.
 Utilizing web tech such as 3JS + MERN.
 I believe it is far better and easier to utilize than using local compiled executables with OGL/Unreal/Vulkan/etc. However for extracting the model data, local C-based files would be more ideal.

+# Folders

+Below you will find the associated folders pertaining to the project and research as to which I have gathered on the subject.

+For reverse engineering the model data, [resources](./resources/) is the place to be.

+For writing the modern app, [src](./src/) is the place to be.

 # [resources](./resources/)

 This folder contains the files which I have acquired from original developers at Superscape.